The latest updates on cancellations, travel guidance and safety measures for all candidates and instructors.

 We will be in touch with you as soon as a decision is made if we need to cancel your course.
 We don’t cancel courses lightly as we understand the difficulties of organising leave and travel around an event.
 Our Board and CEO will be continually reviewing the situation as it develops and you will be the first to know if we need to postpone your course.
 At the moment we fully intend for all available courses to go ahead and have booked these course venues with the necessary COVID-19 mitigation measures in place, but the situation may evolve.

-I need to reschedule my course.
-How do I do that?
+I'm not able to attend my course.
+What do I do now?

-If you know now that you won’t be able to attend your course later in the year due to COVID-19, let us know.
-You can contact the APLS head office via 03 8672 2800 or email@example.com.
-If you need to reschedule you can either choose a course date later in the year or we can hold your booking for any course up to December 2021.
+If you know now that you won’t be able to attend your course due to COVID-19, let us know.
+You can contact the APLS head office via 03 8672 2800 or firstname.lastname@example.org.

 How do I request a refund?